public health insurance

 .
 They can only apply for private health insurance in Germany instead as a full substitute.

-Where it still would make sense to join a statutory fund in such cases (e.g. because of pre-existing medical conditions or large families that are best jointly insured), there can be options to sign up with public health insurance, but this is not simple and may require extensive consultation.
+In cases in which it would still make sense to join a statutory fund (e.g. because of pre-existing medical conditions or large families that are best jointly insured), there could be options to sign up with the public health insurance, but this is not simple and may require extensive consultation.

 How public health insurance works in Germany